The month of November is for all of them.

 "New Mexico's history and culture is all the richer for the influence that tribal communities have had in the Land of Enchantment.
 We see every day the accomplishments and importance of Indian country," U.S. Rep. Ben Ray Lujan, of New Mexico's 3rd District, said last week.

 Native American have been in the news often in the past year, both statewide and nationwide.

 Regionally, water rights has been a contentious issue for both state and tribal leaders in the Southwest.

 The Navajo Nation also has lost several Navajo Code Talkers, servicemen who used their native language to create an unbroken code used against the Japanese during World War II.
-Code Talker George Smith, 90, formerly of Shiprock, died Oct.
-30.

 The American Indian Movement lost controversial leader and civil rights activist Russell Means, 72, on Oct.
 22. Though a divisive character, the Oglala Sioux actor became a media magnet in the 1970s and brought attention to American Indian issues.